evaletolab/horcrux-wallets/README.md

 We create a simple ethereum contract that can store one Horcrux (SSS split)  in a secure way.
 Here is the main idea 🧵 What stored a secret in a public blochain is insaine !

-**0/5** First, we store one share of Shamir that is useless Then [Shamir](https://github.com/WebOfTrustInfo/rwot8-barcelona/blob/master/draft-documents/shamir-secret-sharing-best-practices.md) is considered as secure .
-Seconds, the shared part is XOR mixed before to be stored.
+**0/5** First, we store one share of Shamir that is useless Then [Shamir](https://github.com/WebOfTrustInfo/rwot8-barcelona/blob/master/draft-documents/shamir-secret-sharing-best-practices.md) is considered information-theoretically secure.
+That is, any combination of shares less than the necessary threshold convey absolutely no information about the secret.
+Seconds, the shared part is XOR mixed with a private key before to be stored.
 Third, we already planned a tools to delegate the storage and avoid the relation between one wallet and one Horcrux.

 **1/5** To secure an Horcrux user have to choose and remember an email and password.